LABOUR SUPPLY brochure - Flipbook - Page 26

 community is of huge

-Sirius Minerals invited children
+competition, Sirius Minerals

-with the name of the machine,
+a plaque with the name of the

 Joseph Gallagher Limited | Specialist, technical workforce supply